Deze post is ook beschikbaar in het Nederlands

 A little over six years later, on April 1st, 2017, the inhabitants are allowed to return.
 The train station reopened, a brand new post office is constructed and roads have a new layer of asphalt.
 Still only a hundred of the 20.000 former residents have gone back.
 Houses are inhabitable, people built a new life somewhere else, and well… Is it really safe now?

 It’s at least safe enough for a short visit, I reckon.
-I’ll be exposed to 170 nGy per hour, so my few hours in Namie will give me as much radiation as an x-ray at the dentist.
+I’ll be exposed to 170 nGy per hour, so my few hours in Namie will give me as much radiation as an x-ray at at a leading dentist.
 And I haven’t been to the dentist in years, so I’m safe.

 The end of the line